Scaling limit of the TASEP speed process: Introduction

 \subsection{Acknowledgements}

-We thank Duncan Dauvergne for pointing out a mistake in a previous version of this paper.
-O. Busani also thanks Pablo Ferrari for a guide to the literature.
+We thank Duncan Dauvergne for pointing out a mistake in the first version of this paper and for helpful discussions.
+O.~Busani also thanks Pablo Ferrari for a guide to the literature and and M\'arton Bal\'azs for helpful discussions.
 The work of O.~Busani was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy--GZ 2047/1, projekt-id 390685813, and partly performed at University of Bristol.
 T.\ Sepp\"al\"ainen was partially supported by National Science Foundation grant DMS-2152362 and by the Wisconsin Alumni Research Foundation.
 E.~Sorensen was partially supported by T.~Sepp{\"a}l{\"a}inen under National Science Foundation grant DMS-2152362.